 Administrative professionals are an indispensable part of organizations of all sizes in all industries.
-And given the tight competition for top talent today, they’re in great demand and have plenty of opportunity to move up to high paying administrative jobs.
+Given the tight competition for top talent today, they’re in demand and have plenty of opportunity to move up to high-paying administrative jobs.
+And according to the 2020 OfficeTeam Salary Guide, many companies are increasing salaries to boost recruitment and retention.

-According to the 2019 OfficeTeam Salary Guide, many companies are increasing salaries to recruit highly skilled, tech savvy administrative candidates.
-Following are just 13 of the positions listed in the Guide where administrative professionals can earn top wages.
+Following are just 13 of the positions listed in the Salary Guide in which administrative professionals can earn attractive wages.

 1. Medical coding manager

-Medical coding manager is a critical role in the healthcare administrative field, a sector that will see more employment growth than any other through 2022, according to the U.S. Department of Labor’s Bureau of Labor Statistics.
+Medical coding manager is a critical role in the hot healthcare administrative field.
 A medical coding manager oversees the coding department, which is responsible for evaluating medical charts, coding data and forwarding necessary documentation to medical billers for processing and payment.
-According to the Salary Guide, the midpoint starting salary (or median national salary) for a medical coding manager in the U.S. is projected to be $66,250 in 2019.
+According to the Salary Guide, the midpoint starting salary (or median national salary) for a medical coding manager in the U.S. is projected to be $68,000 in 2020.

 See our open medical coding manager jobs.